 This poem is a big deal.
 It’s such a big deal that it’s hard to overstate just what a big deal it is.
 The verse is so famous in China that most people can recite it from memory, and it’s often read aloud during the Mid-Autumn festival, when families gather to gaze at the night sky.
 It appears in endless musical adaptations, and movies, and on greeting cards… you get the idea.
+If you start reciting the first line of this poem in a group of Chinese friends, they will often join you in reciting the rest.

 It was written by the celebrated Tang Dynasty poet Li Bai, also sometimes called Li Po, who lived from 701-762 AD, and like good poets everywhere, was a bit of a wistful, drunk romantic who was married way more than once.
 One of the main themes throughout much of Li Bai’s poetry is the sadness of being separated from one’s friends, family and hometown.
 It’s easy to imagine how far away and alone a traveler might have felt in an age without phone, email, or mechanization.《静夜思》jìng yè sī, or Quiet Night Thought, falls right into this category with its main themes being the moon and homesickness.